alphagov/knowledge-graph-search/README.md

 - clone this repository on a server
 - install the govuk design system with `npm install` (needs NodeJS installed)
+- set an environment variable called PROJECT_ID to the name of the GCP project your server will be running on.
+This is so the server knows how to connect to BigQuery to get the data.
 - run the server with `npm run`.
-The server will automatically connect to BigQuery in the 'govuk-knowledge-graph' GCP project
 - Point your browser to `https://localhost:8080` (the port can be changed using the `PORT` environment variable)

 # Developing